Linuxfabrik/lfops/roles/redis/README.md

 # Ansible Role redis

-This role installs and configures [Redis](https://redis.io/).
+This role installs and configures [Redis](https://redis.io/), per default listening on TCP 127.0.0.1:6379.
 Note that this role configures Systemd with unit file overrides for Redis.

 This role is only compatible with Redis versions